EV HOME CHARGING: THE FREE CHEAT SHEET

 11. Thailand has set a target for 2035 to make all new vehicles electric.

-These 11 countries are also working towards accelerated proliferation and adoption of zero-emission vehicles: Armenia, the Dominican Republic, Ghana, India, Kenya, Mexico, Morocco, Paraguay, Rwanda, Turkey and Ukraine.
+These 14 countries are also working towards accelerated proliferation and adoption of zero-emission vehicles: Armenia, Colombia, the Dominican Republic, Ghana, India, Kenya, Mexico, Morocco, Nigeria, Pakistan Paraguay, Rwanda, Türkiye and Ukraine.

 United States Gasoline Phaseout Advances